WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "integrity", "validity-url", "date", and "expires".
 Each parameterised identifier MUST also have either "cert-url" and "cert-sha256" parameters or an "ed25519key" parameter.
-This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature (see
-{{parameterised-binary}}).
-The present parameters MUST have the following
+This specification gives no meaning to the identifier itself, which can be used as a human-readable identifier for the signature (however, this is likely to change soon; see {{parameterised-binary}}).
+The present parameters MUST have the following values:
-values:

 "sig"